-The present description of the counter comparison function is applicable beginning with Basic System V 03.23; starting with this version, the function provides more settings and diagnostic options (e.g. additional prewarning limits and messages).
-If you want to parameterize an older software version, please see the enSuite's online help for details.
+The present description of the counter comparison function is applicable beginning with Basic System V 03.23; starting with this version, the function provides more settings and diagnostic options (e.g., additional prewarning limits and messages).
+If you want to parameterize an older software version, please see the online help in enSuite for details.